NathanWalker/nativescript-loading-indicator/README.md

 // android and ios have some platform specific options const options = {
   message: 'Loading...',
+  details: 'Additional detail note!',
   progress: 0.65,
-  android: {
-    details: 'Additional detail note!',
   margin: 10,
   dimBackground: true,
   color: '#4B9ED6', // color of indicator and labels
   // background box around indicator
   // hideBezel will override this if true
   backgroundColor: 'yellow',
   userInteractionEnabled: false, // default true.
 Set false so that the touches will fall through it.
   hideBezel: true, // default false, can hide the surrounding bezel
+  mode: Mode.AnnularDeterminate, // see options below
+  android: {
     view: android.view.View, // Target view to show on top of (Defaults to entire window)
-    mode: Mode.AnnularDeterminate, // see options below
-    indeterminate: true,
     cancelable: true,
     cancelListener: function(dialog) {
       console.log('Loading cancelled');
     }
   },
   ios: {
-    details: 'Additional detail note!',
-    margin: 10,
-    dimBackground: true,
-    color: '#4B9ED6', // color of indicator and labels
-    // background box around indicator
-    // hideBezel will override this if true
-    backgroundColor: 'yellow',
-    userInteractionEnabled: false, // default true.
-Set false so that the touches will fall through it.
-    hideBezel: true, // default false, can hide the surrounding bezel
-    view: UIView, // Target view to show on top of (Defaults to entire window)
+    view: UIView // Target view to show on top of (Defaults to entire window) }
-    mode: null // see iOS specific options below
-  }
 };